larkintuckerllc/city-events-map-prototype/README.md

 The final result of this lesson is available in this branch.
 Download and expand into a directory.

-Run the following command in the *counter* folder to download the
+Run the following command in the *solution* folder to download the
 dependencies:

 `npm install`

 ### Usage

-To run the solution, use the command in the *counter* folder to build and serve the application:
+To run the solution, use the command in the *solution* folder to build and serve the application:

 `npm run start`